sdunlap-afit/icefw/README.md

 </div><br clear="all" /><br>

-# Firmware Analysis Lab
+# Firmware Analysis

-Read through the entire lab before getting started, so you know what's coming.

-In this lab, you will be performing static analysis on firmware samples from two different commercial devices.
-The first is a Rockwell 1756-L61 programmable logic controller (PLC), and the second is a SEL-3505-5 real-time automation controller (RTAC).
+In this lab, you will be performing static analysis on firmware samples from three different commercial devices.

+1. Rockwell 1756-L61 programmable logic controller (PLC)
+2. SEL-3505-5 real-time automation controller (RTAC).
+3. CubeWheel reac
 Both are professional-grade devices used in industrial control systems (ICS).
+These devices were chosen to provide examples of the two primary types of firmware you will encounter in the field: bare-metal firmware and embedded Linux firmware.
+The Rockwell PLC is a bare-metal device, meaning it runs directly on the hardware without an operating system.
+The SEL RTAC is an embedded Linux device, meaning it runs a stripped-down version of Linux with a custom user interface and applications.

 Your goal is to analyze the firmware samples and answer a series of questions.
-There are multiple ways to derive the required information.
-You will need to explain how you discovered the information.
+There are multiple ways to discover the required information.

-As always, if you get stuck or want to verify your answer, ask for help.

 # Setup

-First, you will need to clone this repo in your Linux VM and extract the firmware files.
+First, you will need to download `firmware_lab_files.tar.gz` from this repository.
+You can use `7-zip` on Windows or `tar` on Linux to extract the files.
+The archive contains the firmware samples and a few other files you will need for the lab.

+For Linux:

 ```bash
 git clone https://github.com/sdunlap-afit/icefw.git